pascomnet/documentation/site/content/client-desktop-userguide/chat-groupchat-filesharing/_index.en.md

 There are several ways to send a file to your colleague.

-1. Click on the **red paper clip** in the current chat conversation and select the file you want to send.
+1. Click on the {{< ui-button "red paper clip">}} in the current chat conversation and select the file you want to send.

 ![File sharing via file selection](filesharing1.en.jpg) *File sharing via file selection*